aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     python-json-logger
     ```
-So in our first attempt we create new APP Logger.
+On our first try, we create a new Logger.
 We configure Log Handler, formatter and log level.
 Then we use this logger to log required information.
-We will see logs structured like that
+We will see records structured that way
 ```json
 {"asctime": "2021-11-22 15:32:02,145", "levelname": "INFO", "name": "APP", "message": "Request from unknown received"}
 ```